What Do I Need to Know to Built an At-Home Gym?

 Weight the options and decide if the benefits to you of having a home gym outweigh the benefits you get from a gym membership.
 Decide what equipment is essential for you, or opt for an all-in-one machine, and get started.

-Don’t let the process of deciding be just another excuse to put things off.
+Don’t let the process of deciding to be just another excuse to put things off.
 Get committed to your health and fitness.

 As they say, “Your health is all you have,” so invest wisely in yourself and your fitness!